Dinoman1221/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-Thus the JK flipflop is implemented and verified.
+sucessfully implemented JK flipflop using verilog and validating their functionality using their functional tables